-11 Paragraph 64 of IAS 19 limits the measurement of an asset serving a defined benefit plan to the lower of the surplus in the defined benefit plan rangiaph of a 1.3 Firmins the measurement of an assess serving a celement penent in the lower of the support of statutory provisions applicable in the jurisdiction in which the plan is in operation.
-In the case at issue, the independent expert did not find that a right to a refund had arisen for the employees as the amount consisted in a surplus that did not derive from "operational" changes to the fund generating a better economic condition but from changes in valuation rates that had an impact on "Actuarial Gains and Losses" resulting in the reduction and cancellation of the liability without recognizing an asset.
+11 Paragraph 64 of IAS 19 limits the measurement of an asset serving a defined benefit plan to the lower of the surplus in the defined benefit plan and the asset ceiling.
+Paragraph 8 of IAS 19 defines the asset ceiling as 'the present value of any economic benefits available in the form of refunds from the plan or reductions in future contributions to the plan'.
+Questions arose in regard of the time in which the refunds or reductions in future contributions the plan'.
+Questions arose in regard of the time in which the refunds or reductions in future contributions the plan or a reduction in future contributions in compliance with the terms and conditions of the plan and the statutory provisions applicable in the jurisdiction in which the plan is in operation.
+In the case at issue, the independent expert did not find that a right to a refund had arisen for the employees as the amount consisted in a surplus that did not derive from "operational" changes to the fund generating a better economic ordition but from changes in valuation rates that had an impact on "Actuarial Gains and Losses" resulting in the redoction of the liability without recognizing an asset.